Kalina people: Pre-Columbian era

 They were prolific travelers even though they weren't nomads.
 They often traveled by land and by sea as far as the area around the Orinoco river to visit family, trade, and marry.
-They often went to the area surrounding the Essequibo river (now in Guyana) to collect pebbles of red porphyry (takuwa), which Kali'na women prized for polishing their pottery.
+They often went to the area surrounding the Essequibo river (now in Guyana) to collect pebbles of red porphyry (takuwa), which Kaliʼna women prized for polishing their pottery.
 The term takuwa also refers to jade, which was often traded in the Americas in general.

 Colonization

 The Palanakiłi arrive

-In their first contact with Europeans, the Kali'na thought they were dealing with the spirits of the sea, Palanakiłi, a name they use to this day when referring to whites.
+In their first contact with Europeans, the Kaliʼna thought they were dealing with the spirits of the sea, Palanakiłi, a name they use to this day when referring to whites.

 One of the first consequences of the arrival of Europeans, as in the case of many other Native American peoples, was a decrease in population due to violence inflicted by European soldiers genocide, and diseases brought over by the Europeans.
-The Kali'na quickly succumbed in large numbers, because their immune systems were not adapted to the viruses and bacteria of the Old World.
+The Kaliʼna quickly succumbed in large numbers, because their immune systems were not adapted to the viruses and bacteria of the Old World.